 Product Specification

-- Temperature range 100 to 400℉
+- Temperature rangefrom 100 to 400℉

 - Printed stage on display No

-- Material Chrome spring steel
+- Material: Chrome spring steel

 - Thermometer type Pyrex